data301-2020-winter2/course-project-group_1001/analysis/README.md

-One sentence explaining what will be in this directory
+This directory will contain drafts and work in progress for each project milestone.